 Furthermore, skiing involves a combination of aerobic and anaerobic exercises, which have different impacts on energy expenditure.
 The continuous movement during skiing stimulates the cardiovascular system, elevating the heart rate and promoting increased oxygen consumption.
 This aerobic component of skiing helps burn calories during sustained periods of activity.
 Additionally, the bursts of intense effort required for executing turns and maneuvers engage the anaerobic energy system, resulting in the burning of additional calories.

-See also How many calories are in olive garden spaghetti
+See also How many calories in a kfc snack wrap

 In order to quantify the energy expenditure while skiing, various factors come into play.
 The intensity and duration of skiing, along with individual factors such as weight, gender, and fitness level, contribute to the overall calorie burn.
 On average, skiing can range from burning 350 to 550 calories per hour, making it an effective means of burning energy while enjoying the outdoors.